 What can I expect during my first appointment?

-Your first appointment includes a thorough assessment of your injury or area of concern.
-This includes a discussion about your past medical history, pain, difficulties and goals for treatment, and a series of objective, functional physical tests that will help the therapist determine the source of your pain and problems.
+Your first appointment includes an evaluation of your injury or area of concern.
+This includes a discussion about your past medical history, pain, difficulties, and goals for treatment.
 A tailored treatment plan will be developed, goals will be set, education regarding your condition will be provided and treatment will be initiated.

 What Is Physiotherapy?

 Physiotherapists are the movement specialists.
-ActiveLife’s physiotherapists provide services that restore function and mobility and relieve pain and promote overall fitness.
-Under our care, we will examine your medical history, then evaluate you and your primary concerns; an evaluation may include assessment of posture, motion, flexibility, strength, balance, coordination and neural function.
-A personalized plan of treatment will then be designed for you based on the assessment findings.
-Your treatment will include education and exercise specific to your needs and injury/condition, and may include manual therapy, electrical modalities and acupuncture.
+ActiveLife’s physiotherapists provide services that restore function and mobility, relieve pain, and promote overall fitness.
+Your physiotherapist will review your medical history, then evaluate you, and your primary concerns; an evaluation may include assessment of posture, motion, flexibility, strength, balance, coordination, and neural function.
+Two of ActiveLife's physios have post-graduate education in SPORTS PHYSIOTHERAPY, and may additionally assess sport specific concerns.
+A personalized treatment plan will then be designed for you based on the assessment findings.
+Your treatment will include education and exercises specific to your needs and injury/condition, and may include manual therapy, electrical modalities, and acupuncture/ dry needling.

 ActiveLife’s physiotherapist's see patients with all types of musculoskeletal conditions - including back pain, muscle strains, joint injuries and arthritis.
-Our physiotherapists also offer specialized services in sports injury rehabilitation, vestibular and post-concussion impairment care; see below for more information.
+Our physiotherapists also offer specialized services in sport physio, vestibular therapy, and concussion impairment care; see below for more information.